gperaza/UL-lecture-notes/_sources/U1-M1-L3-unsup-outlier-detection.md

 In the evaluating stage, an anomaly score $s$ is derived from the expected path length $E(h(x))$ for each test instance. $E(h(x))$ are derived by passing instances through each iTree in an iForest.
-Using `PathLength`{.verbatim} function, a single path length $h(x)$ is derived by counting the number of edges e from the root node to a terminating node as instance $x$ traverses through an iTree.
+Using `PathLength` function, a single path length $h(x)$ is derived by counting the number of edges e from the root node to a terminating node as instance $x$ traverses through an iTree.
 When $x$ is terminated at an external node, where $Size > 1$, the return value is $e$ plus an adjustment $c(Size)$.
 The adjustment accounts for an unbuilt subtree beyond the tree height limit.
 When $h(x)$ is obtained for each tree of the ensemble, an anomaly score is produced by computing $s(x, \psi)$.